Softeq/spring-querydsl-project-template/README.md

 Gradle build support next options:
 1. `-PdisableIntegrationTests` - this option allow to disable integration tests
-2. `-PidisableJacoco` - this options allow to disable code coverage checks
+2. `-PdisableJacoco` - this options allow to disable code coverage checks

 **To build the code successfully it is required > 80% code coverage!**